 - Natural betaine is the best methyl donor, recycling homocysteine to methionine in the transmethylation cycle (Figure 1.).
 This conserves methionine as a building block for protein synthesis.
 There are several reasons why I say betaine is the “best” methyl donor in animal feeds.

 - Choline conversion is inefficient and inadequate as mentioned above.

 - If homocysteine is not recycled to methionine it builds up and is toxic to the body.
 It has been found that 135 genes are affected by homocysteine toxicity.

-- The biochemical pathways where homocysteine becomes toxic include those associated with the metabolism of glucose, insulin, lipids, lactate, calcium, chloride, the immune system (cytokines and anti-oxidant activity), the circulatory system (blood coagulation, blood pressure, vasodilation, nitric oxide and atherosclerosis), the nervous system, the cell cycle and cell death.
-That’s why homocysteine is associated with heart disease.
+- The biochemical pathways where homocysteine becomes toxic include those associated with the metabolism of glucose, insulin, lipids, lactate, calcium, chloride, the immune system (cytokines and antioxidant activity), the circulatory system (blood coagulation, blood pressure, vasodilation, nitric oxide and atherosclerosis), the nervous system, the cell cycle and cell death.
+That is why homocysteine is associated with heart disease.

 - Given methionine’s critical role as a building block of protein, the body does not want to waste a valuable amino acid.
 However, health comes first, and a lack of methyl donors will pull methionine to the transmethylation cycle.
 You could add lots of methionine to animal feed, but the penalty is homocysteine toxicity.
 Not ideal and very costly.

 - Betaine provides a net three (3) methyl groups (figure 2.) + glycine.
 This is done by methylating folic acid (Figure 4.).

 - The other key function of betaine is to act as an osmolyte.
 It’s the only methyl donor that has this additional key function.
 Some of the osmolyte benefits of betaine included gut health, heat stress mitigation and reduced maintenance energy requirements.
 The osmolyte function is additive to betaines methyl donor role.